Deep-Chill/RazerIO-Social-Network/README.md

 While most of the fundamental features are complete, there's a lot yet to be done.

-1. **Competitive Programming Competitions:** A platform for users to engage in competitive programming events.
-2. **Company-Hosted Programming Competitions:** A feature for companies to host their own programming competitions.
+1. **Competitive Programming Competitions:** A platform for users to engage in competitive programming events with features for companies to host their own programming competitions.
-3. **Startups:** A dedicated module offering a suite of features catered towards startups.
+2. **Startups:** A dedicated module offering a suite of features catered towards startups.
-4. **Contracts and Internships:** A better system to manage contract work and internships.
+3. **Contracts and Internships:** A better system to manage contract work and internships.
-6. **Elo Rating/Score on Profiles:** Integration of something akin to an Elo rating system to user profiles.
-7. **Wiki Pages for Organizations/Companies:** Detailed, user-editable wiki pages for companies and organizations.
+4. **Wiki Pages for Organizations/Companies:** Detailed, user-editable wiki pages for companies and organizations.
-8. **Groups:** A module to handle group creation and management for team collaborations.
+5. **Groups:** A module to handle group creation and management for team collaborations.

 ## Module Improvements